 It has great meaning to me to create photos that I feel are helping others or benefitting a cause in some way.
-Still, in order to continue to do so, I need to get paid for the work.
-It may not be as much as commercial jobs but it’s still important to be compensated so that you can self-sustain your business.
+Still, in order to continue to do so, I need to get paid for my work.
+It may not be as much as commercial jobs but it’s still important to be compensated so that you can sustain your business.

-This kind of photography, to witness the suffering of others, can be emotionally challenging.
+This kind of photography – which witnesses the suffering of others – can be emotionally challenging.
 It’s not for everyone.

 Through these experiences, I was inspired to start my own non-profit, Faces of Hope, that supports woman and children through education and healthcare.
 I wanted to do more than just make a photo, I wanted to make a difference.
-I help support local grass-roots organizations and then highlight their work on the facesofhope.org website so that others may be inspired to give their support.
+I help support local grass-roots organizations and then highlight their work on the website so that others may be inspired to give their support.

 While photographing the aftermath of the tsunami in Sri Lanka, I come across a man burying five family members as he read from the Koran.
 It was dusk, a milky sky, and I approached slowly while taking a photo.
 I then paused and took his hand and tell him how sorry I was for his loss.
 He looked up at me from his book.
 “Please,” he said, “Don’t forget about us.